Superunknown: Recording

 The album's recording sessions took place from July 1993 to September 1993 at Bad Animals Studio in Seattle, Washington, as according to Cornell "there was never a decent studio in Seattle and now there's one with a Neve console, so it seemed obvious to use it".
 Bad Animals' resident engineer Adam Kasper, who went on to produce Soundgarden's following albums, assisted Beinhorn on the recording process.
 Soundgarden took the approach of recording one song at a time.
 The drum and bass parts were recorded first for each song, and then Cornell and Thayil would lay down their parts over top.
 Cornell said that getting to know Beinhorn contributed to the length of time Soundgarden spent working on the album.
 The band spent time experimenting with different drum and guitar sounds, as well as utilizing techniques such as layering, resulting in an expansive production sound.
 Cornell said, "Michael Beinhorn was so into sounds.
 He was so, almost, anal about it, that it took the piss out of us a lot of the time ...
 By the time you get the sounds that you want to record the song, you're sick and tired of playing it."
 Beinhorn tried to add many of his preferred musicians to mold the band's sound, in what Billboard described as "weaning the band from brute force, giving it the impetus to invest in a more subtle power".
 For instance, prior to recording the vocals of "Black Hole Sun", Beinhorn made Cornell listen to Frank Sinatra.

 Superunknown lasts for 15 songs clocking on approximately 70 minutes because according to Cornell, "we didn't really want to argue over what should be cut".
 Soundgarden took a break in the middle of recording to open for Neil Young on a ten-day tour of the United States.
 The band then brought in Brendan O'Brien to mix the album, as Beinhorn felt the band needed "a fresh pair of ears"; O'Brien had come recommended by Pearl Jam guitarist Stone Gossard.
 Thayil called the mixing process "very painless", and bassist Ben Shepherd said it was "the fastest part of the record".

+Footage of the band recording and mixing the song "Kickstand" was featured in the Bill Nye the Science Guy episode "Sound".